Greening accidental cities through sustainable gardening

 In the Hevî Community Garden, established just last year (2024), we have already seen many different bee and butterfly species and other insects that include the Blue-tailed Damselfly, American Cockroach, Almond Stink Bug, Lesser Emperor Dragonfly, Egyptian Locust and European Mantis.
 We’ve seen the same bird species as in the Azadî garden.

 But nature isn’t returning – it never left.
 Many refugee and IDP camps in the Kurdistan Region of Iraq were established near or on existing green spaces.
 The Azadî garden, for example, sits within Domiz 1 camp, just a short distance from the Bekhair mountains.
-In these nearby hills, our team has spotted the vibrant jewels of Anemone coronaria (poppy anemone), the delicate, almond-scented blossom of native Prunus and the cheerful, sunshine yellow Gagea – a reminder of the biodiversity that surrounds us.
+In these nearby hills, our team has spotted the vibrant jewels of Anemone coronaria (poppy anemone), the delicate, almond-scented blossom of native Prunus and the cheerful, sunshine yellow Gagea.
+A reminder of the biodiversity that surrounds us.

 Domiz 1 is the largest refugee camp in the region, home to around 32,000 people within just 1.2 km.
 In such dense, human-made environments, we believe our role is to create space where people and nature can coexist and thrive.
 Nature always finds a way.
 And we’re here, wherever possible, to help it along.